dimisjim/blog/content/about.md

 Frustrated with the color blue, I discovered something called "Linux".
 It didn't take long before I had liberated my computer, and simultaneously made my life a bit more incompatible with a very microsoft-oriented school system.

 I started out with Ubuntu 8.04 , and learned to do things the hard (but satisfying) way.
+I still appreciate ubuntu for what it is, but all my personal systems are now running Arch Linux.
+In the professional world my experience lies with CentOS/Redhat.

 In highschool, I took the "Industrial ICT" specialisation, and learned a lot about electronics and computers in general.
 I developed an interest in microcontrollers and custom circuits, and for my 6th year final project, I built a computer-controlled car with WLAN capabilities, with motor-controllers and microcontroller firmware of my own design.
 It sported an IP Cam on the top, and is still an accomplishment I'm very proud of.
 Unfortunately I've lost all information and pictures regarding this project.